Options Reference

 type Dumper interface {

-Dump(ctx context.Context, data map[string]any) error
+Dump(ctx context.Context, values *map[string]any) error

 }